luarocks/luarocks/test/README.md

-#LuaRocks testsuite
+# LuaRocks testsuite

-##Overview
+## Overview

 Test suite for LuaRocks project with Busted unit testing framework(http://olivinelabs.com/busted/).

 * Contains white-box & black-box tests
 * Easy setup for your purpose on command line or from configuration file

 ## Dependencies

 * Lua >= 5.1
 * Busted with dependencies

-##Usage
+## Usage

-Running of tests is based on basic Busted usage. *-Xhelper* flag is mandatory for inserting arguments into testing (primary black-box).
-Flag *--tags=* or *-t* is mandatory for specifying which tests will run.
+Running of tests is based on basic Busted usage. *-Xhelper* flag is used for inserting arguments into testing.
+Flag *--tags=* or *-t* is used for specifying which tests will run.
 Start tests inside LuaRocks folder or specify with *-C* flag.

 **Arguments for Busted helper script**

 ```
-lua=<version>, !mandatory! type your full version of Lua (e.g. lua=5.2.4)
-OR
-luajit=<version>, !mandatory! type your full version of LuaJIT (e.g. luajit=5.2.4)

 env=<type>,       (default:"minimal") type what kind of environment to use ["minimal", "full"]
 noreset,          Don't reset environment after each test
 clean,            remove existing testing environment
 appveyor,         add just if running on TravisCI
 travis,           add just if running on TravisCI
 os=<version>,     type your OS ["linux", "os x", "windows"]
 ```
 ---------------------------------------------------------------------------------------------
 ####_**Tags** of tests are required and are in this format:_